pivotal/docs-tap/tanzu-build-service/tbs-workload-config.hbs.md

 You can configure build-time service bindings for Tanzu Build Service.

 Tanzu Build Service supports using the Service Binding Specification for Kubernetes for application builds.
-For more information, see the [service binding specification for Kubernetes](https://github.com/k8s-service-bindings/spec)<!--฿ The link should likely be a title or |THIRD-PARTY-NAME documentation|. ฿-->
+For more information, see the [service binding specification for Kubernetes](https://github.com/k8s-service-bindings/spec) in GitHub.
-in GitHub.

-Service binding configuration is specific to the buildpack that is used to<!--฿ Redundant? ฿--> build the app.
+Service binding configuration is specific to the buildpack that is used to build the app.
 For more information about configuring buildpack service bindings for the buildpack you are using, see the [VMware Tanzu Buildpacks documentation](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-index.html).

 To configure a service binding for a Tanzu Application Platform workload, follow these steps:

-1. Create a YAML file named `service-binding-secret.yaml` for a Secret<!--฿ |secret| is the preferred casing. ฿--> as follows:
+1. Create a YAML file named `service-binding-secret.yaml` for a secret as follows:

     ```yaml
     apiVersion: v1